Emirates business model: Canadian expansion

 Emirates started flying to Canada on 29 October 2007, operating three weekly non-stop services on the Dubai–Toronto route.

 Emirates has experienced very high capacity factors on its Canadian services, averaging 90% since the start of operations between Toronto and Dubai.
-This has already resulted in substitution of an Airbus A380-800 "superjumbo" for the smaller Boeing 777-300ER widebody originally used on this route.
+This resulted in the introduction of an Airbus A380 on the route, replacing the Boeing 777-300ER originally used.
 However, the current bilateral agreement between the UAE and Canada restricts Emirates to only three flights per week between Dubai and Canada.
-In addition to operating daily between Dubai and Toronto to give business and leisure passengers greater flexibility, the airline would like to add other cities such as Calgary and Vancouver to its UAE–Canada schedule.
-The Canadian Government has stated it does not see the need for more services in response to these requests.
+In addition to operating daily between Dubai and Toronto to give business and leisure passengers greater flexibility, the airline had plans to add Calgary, Montreal and Vancouver to its UAE–Canada schedule.
+The Canadian Government stated it does not see the need for more services in response to these requests.

 The Canadian Government has claimed that Air Canada might be adversely affected by increased competition from Emirates and that this could undermine its viability.
-Emirates has refuted these claims, stating that there was no direct competitive overlap between it and Air Canada, since the latter (before 2015) did not operate services to the UAE or to any points in the Middle East, Africa or the Indian subcontinent, places where Emirates' flights are always busy.
+Emirates has refuted these claims, stating that there was no direct competitive overlap between it and Air Canada, since the latter (before 2015) did not operate services to the UAE or to any points in the Middle East, Africa or the Indian subcontinent, places where Emirates' flights experience high demand.
 Emirates also stated that this would benefit Air Canada as many of Emirates' Canadian passengers were transferring to/from points on Air Canada's extensive North American network through its Toronto hub.

+In 2022, Air Canada and Emirates announced a strategic partnership, involving code-share routes and reciprocal frequent-flyer benefits and lounge access.
+Consequently, Air Canada announced a four-times weekly Vancouver-Dubai route while Emirates announced a daily Montreal-Dubai route starting in July 2023.